daltonbr/BullCowGame/notes.md

 * Copy as much as possible into the code
 * Document now what may change later

 *McConnell, Steve.
-Code Comlete.
+Code Complete.
 Microsoft Press 2004.
 Chapter 3.3

 ## The Problem